gapiyka/hermit/README.md

 🧩Game ends if: player`s hp equal zero, or player face with any enemy

-🌑Every 60 seconds day change on night, and player sight reduce
+🌑Every 60 seconds day change to night, and player sight reduce

 ## LICENSE